Costa Rica, Central America -

-Repair homes of families in need in the rural village of Dulce Nombre.
+Repair homes of families in need in a rural village in Turrialba.
 Teach English to local students and participate in communal activities that make up life in rural Costa Rica.

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.

 Spanish Language Immersion